Clean Water Act – An Overview

 Waters of the United States

 The term “waters of the United States” is key to the CWA because it determines which waters are protected by the Act and which are not.
-Only discharges of pollutants into a water of the United States (“WOTUS”) are covered by the CWA and therefore can be federally regulated, potentially requiring an NPDES permit.
+Only discharges of pollutants into waters of the United States (“WOTUS”) are regulated by the CWA and require an NPDES permit.

 The CWA prohibits the discharge of any pollutant from a point source into navigable waters.
-The term “navigable waters” is then further defined as “the waters of the United States, including the territorial seas.”
+The term “navigable waters” is defined by the text of the CWA as “the waters of the United States, including the territorial seas.”
 However, the CWA does not define the term “waters of the United States.”
-Instead, the term is defined by EPA through regulations.
+Instead, the term is defined by EPA through regulations, which are often influenced or informed by Supreme Court decisions.

 County of Maui

 The United States Supreme Court has recently broadened what types of actions may require NPDES permits.
-In COUNTY OF MAUI, the Court concluded that an NPDES permit was required “where there is a direct discharge from a point source into navigable waters or when there is the functional equivalent of a direct discharge.”
+In Cty. of Maui, Hawaii v.
+Hawaii Wildlife Fund, 140 S. Ct.
+1462 (2020), the Court concluded that an NPDES permit was required “where there is a direct discharge from a point source into navigable waters or when there is the functional equivalent of a direct discharge.”
 The case concerned discharges of pollutants made from a wastewater reclamation facility into groundwater, which carried the pollutants about half a mile into the Pacific Ocean.
 Although the wastewater facility was making discharges of pollutants from a point source, groundwater is not typically considered a water of the United States under the CWA, so the wastewater facility operators did not apply for an NPDES permit before making the discharges.
 Ultimately, the Court determined that the discharges from the facility had served as the functional equivalent of direct discharges into the Pacific Ocean due to the small amount of time it took for the pollution to reach the Ocean through the groundwater, and the short distance the pollutants had to travel.
 Additional factors the Court considered to determine whether the discharges were the functional equivalent of a direct discharge included the nature of the material through which the pollutant traveled, the extent to which the pollutant was diluted while traveling, the amount of pollutant that entered the Pacific Ocean compared to the amount of pollutant that left the facility, the manner by which the pollutant entered the Pacific Ocean, and the degree to which the pollutant maintained its identity.

 NPDES Permits & Nonpoint Source Pollution Control